Helencha: Gram Panchayat

 Gram Panchayat is the local self government institution at the Village.
 It is located near the Bagdah Police Station, on the way of Helencha - Duttapulia Road.

 Demographics

 According to the 2011 Census of India, Helencha had a total population of 6,375, of which 3,331 (52%) were males and 3,044 (49%) were females.
 Population in the age range 0–6 years was 578.
 The total number of literate persons in Helencha was 4,848 (83.63% of the population over 6 years).

 Maximum of the population belongs to Namasudra Hindu community.
 There also a large number of Muslim community co-exist.

 Economy

 Helencha Bazar is the main market in the locality.
-Shopping Mall, many shops exit there.
+Shopping Mall, many shops exist there.
 A large vegetable market sits on every Sunday and Wednesday.
 From there vegetable are export nearby towns including Kolkata and Barasat.
 There has many banks branch including State Bank of India, Indian Bank, Punjab National Bank.